Tseng Yung-chuan

 Tseng Yung-chuan (born 10 September 1947) is a Taiwanese politician.
 He was the Secretary-General of the Kuomintang from 2012 to 2014.

 Education

-Tseng graduated from Feng Chia University.
+Tseng graduated from Feng Chia University and earned a master's degree from Northrop University.

 Kuomintang Secretary-General

 Secretary-General appointment

 Tseng was appointed to be the Secretary-General of Kuomintang on 27 September 2012.
 He replaced Lin Join-sane from the position because of Lin's appointment to be the Chairman of Straits Exchange Foundation.
 Tseng vowed to work hard for the party's success in the 2014 seven-in-one local elections.
 He will also travel to every corner of Taiwan to listen to the voice of Taiwanese people.
 He vowed to insist on reform and integrity in government, strengthen the platform of the party and government and re-energize the party by encouraging more talented people to stand as KMT candidates in elections.